xlp0/PublishedVaults/StudyNotes/Hub/Theory/Sciences/Computer Science/Programming Model/Micro Kernel.md

 Overall, the microkernel design is a trade-off between simplicity, modularity, and performance, and its suitability depends on the specific use case and requirements of the operating system.

-### Mach the kernel for OS X
+### Mach: the kernel for OS X
 Yes, Mach is a microkernel-based operating system kernel.
 It is one of the pioneering examples of a microkernel architecture.
 The Mach microkernel was originally developed at Carnegie Mellon University in the 1980s as part of the Mach project.

-In the Mach microkernel design, the kernel provides only the essential services, such as process management, memory management, and inter-process communication (IPC).
+In the [[Mach]] microkernel design, the kernel provides only the essential services, such as process management, memory management, and inter-process communication (IPC).
 Most traditional operating system services, including device drivers, file systems, and networking protocols, are implemented as separate user-level servers.
 These servers run as normal user processes and communicate with the microkernel using message passing, a form of IPC.

 Mach introduced several key concepts that became characteristic of microkernel designs, including: